 np.angle(x), which is equivalent to calling

-Here is this sound in the frequency domain, run through the FFT code from above.
+In the chart below is this sound in the frequency domain, the above signal run through the FFT code from above.
 This time I’ve changed the scale of the amplitude into decibels, since this makes more sense when we are talking about sound.

 However, this doesn’t paint the whole picture, because in this sound clip the frequencies don’t all occur at the same time.

-We can combine the frequency and time information together with a spectrogram.
+We can combine the frequency and time information together with a visualization called a spectrogram.
 This technique takes chunks of the time domain signal, and applies the fft to them.
 We place these chunks next to each other and use color to signify amplitude.

 There is a time-frequency resolution trade off that occurs with the size and overlap of the chunks we choose.